HOCKEY OPERATIONSDave King

 On July 5, 2000, King was named the first head coach of the expansion Columbus Blue Jackets.
 That season he led the Blue Jackets to a 28-39-9-6 record (71 points), which ranked second among NHL expansion franchises (excluding the 1967-68 season when the NHL doubled in size from six to 12 franchises).
 The Blue Jackets also became the first expansion team since 1970 to post a better than .500 record at home, going 19-15-4-3 at Nationwide Arena.

 He has also received numerous awards during his coaching career.
-In recognition of his contributions to hockey, he received the Order of Canada Award in October of 1992 and was inducted into the Canadian Olympic Hall of Fame in 1995.
+In recognition of his contributions to hockey, he received the Order of Hockey Canada Award in April of 2013 and the Order of Canada Award in October of 1992.
+King was inducted into the Canadian Olympic Hall of Fame in 1995.
 In 1996, he joined Wayne Gretzky and the 1972 Team Canada squad as recipients of the inaugural Canadian Hockey Awards.
 King was also presented with the Father David Bauer Award for leadership.

 Dave and his wife, Linda, have three children, Andrew, Jennifer and Scott, as well as four grandchildren.
 King’s son Scott plays professional hockey in Germany.